 Describe the long-term stewardship and maintenance obligations for the project or acquired land.
 For acquisition and combination projects, identify any planned use of the property, including upland areas.

 Island County will be the long-term owner of the properties, which will be added to the existing Barnum Point County Park for which the County already has maintenance obligations.
 This expansion will make management of the existing Park easier in some respects.
 The County will apply for Island County Conservation Futures funds for Acquisition in 2017 in order to be eligible for future Maintenance and Operations funds at the site.
 In addition, the Whidbey Camano Land Trust is committed to donating funds to the County for the long-term maintenance of Barnum Point.

+The Land Trust and the County will develop a long-term management plan for Barnum Point that will preclude activities that could negatively impact the aquatic and riparian habitats and ecological processes of the site.
+Such restrictions will include limiting future site uses to passive recreational use and minimized impact on the site conditions.
+While the use restrictions that accompany the expected project funding sources are expected to be sufficient to prevent public uses that would be incompatible with preservation of the habitats on-site, should additional measures be necessary or desired by the Partners, the Land Trust can hold a Conservation Easement on the properties to legally prohibit uses deemed incompatible.

+As part of the shoreline exemption permitting, and related planning process for removal of the residential structures and improvements on the Property, the Land Trust will consult with the County and appropriate agency partners to examine the feasibility of any additional restoration measures, and seek additional funds if necessary.

 Context within the local recovery plan.